badsyntax/react-es6-browserify/README.md

 # Boilerplate for react with ES6 and browserify

-This is a boilerplate repo for using react with ES6 and browserify, and running it with gulp.
+This is a boilerplate repo for using react with ES6 and browserify.
+You'll need to be on a unix type system to run the npm scripts.

-It also supports Sass compilation.

-## Installation
+## npm scripts

 ```
-npm install
+npm start # Start the app in production mode
+npm run start-dev # Start the app in dev mode, watch for changes
 ```

-After the installation, run `gulp` and browse to _http://localhost:8888_

-The compiled code can be found in dist/bundle/app.js.

 ## What do you get

-* A gulpfile with livereload
-* Compilation of the jsx [1]
+* Compilation of the jsx
-* Compilation of ES6 to ES5 [2], [3]
+* Compilation of ES6 to ES5

 ## React with ES6